Pakistani art

 Pakistani art (پاکستانی فن) has a long tradition and history.
 It consists of a variety of art forms, including painting, sculpture, calligraphy, pottery, and textile arts such as woven silk.
-Geographically, it is a part of Indian subcontinent art, including what is now Pakistan.
+In pre-Independence periods historians generally take it together with the wider Indian art of the Indian subcontinent, and it also shares traditions with the wider styles of Islamic art, especially Persian art.

 History

+Painting

 After independence in 1947, there were only two major art schools in Pakistan - the Mayo School of Art and the Department of Fine Arts at the Punjab University.
 Early pioneers of Pakistani art include Abdur Rahman Chughtai who painted with Mughal and Islamic styles, and Ahmed Parvez who was among the early modernists of Pakistan.

+A prominent figure in Pakistani visual arts was the Karachi-based watercolourist Qudsia Azmat Nisar, who died in 2021.
+Over a career spanning nearly five decades, she educated and mentored thousands of students and emerging artists across the country.

+Calligraphy

 In the 1960s and 1970s, calligraphic styles emerged in Pakistan, with notable artists being Iqbal Geoffrey and Sadequain.
 The Karachi School of Art, the first art institution in Karachi, was founded in 1964 by Rabia Zuberi.

+In 2017, in an effort to promote and preserve the art of calligraphy, the National Language Promotion Department (NLPD), under the patronage of the National History and Literary Heritage (NH&LH) Division, has established the first dedicated Calligraphy Wing within its premises.
+Additionally, the NH&LH Division had compiled a directory of 320 Pakistani calligraphers, documenting their profiles and contributions.

+Graffiti

 In the 21st century, graffiti started becoming popular in Pakistan, with the emergence of artists such as Sanki King, and Asim Butt.
 The latter also spearheaded Stuckism in Pakistan.